-Check out our Facebook page to stay notified of dates for these annual events.
+Check out our Facebook and Instagram to stay notified of dates for these annual events.

 Freshers: Grassroots Rural Olympics

 Our Grassroots Social Reps attend orientation events for both second year Medical and Pharmacy students at the beginning of Semester 1 to put on the annual Grassroots Rural Olympics!
 This involved challenges with a rural flavour (i.e gumboots and lots of mud) and was a great opportunity to show these students what Grassroots is all about.
 One of our messier challenges is the food scrap sock wrestle!

 Freshers: Pharmacy Camp

 Pharmacy second years packed into a bus and headed north for a three day camp hosted by @apsa.insta on the beautiful Matakana coast 🌾 On second day, the highly anticipated Rural Olympics was run by the Pharmacy Grassroots rep @rhea__c.
 This event encouraged students to break out of their comfort zones in order to score points for their team.
 Activities included apple bobbing, greasy pig, slip n’ slide fear factor and everyone’s favourite, sock scrap wrestling!
 Overall, camp was a fantastic way to kick off the mid-semester break and create bonds between all pharmacy cohorts 💊

 Goodfellow Symposium 2021